-According to data provided by one of the nations' largest auto insurance companies, the elimination of the five factors banned by S111 would result in immediate premium increases for nearly 54% of New Jersey drivers at an average increase of nearly \$400 annually.
+According to data provided by one of the nations' largest auto insurance companies, the elimination of the five factors banned by S357 would result in immediate premium increases for nearly 55% of New Jersey drivers at an average increase of more than \$400 annually.
 The result of this bill is a premium hike on good drivers.